-5.2.6 Double-checking deduced data
+5.2.3 Double-checking deduced data

-Although the first round of reasoning is enough to get an accurate result in most cases, double checking allows to detect that some actions or parts of actions can be influenced by a single sensor and that one sensor can be faulty.
+Although the first round of reasoning is enough to get an accurate result in most cases, double checking when possible has never hurt anyone.
+The advantage of the second check is that some actions or parts of actions can be influenced by a single sensor and that one sensor can be faulty.
 Now that the activity of the patient has been detected, it is possible to work the other way around through the data.
 It is always true that one activity can be linked to multiple segments of data, so there has to be a value that is expected to match the activity at all times, else the activity can not exist.
 This theory can be proven by the fact that EYE is capable of generating proof of the conclusion it forms.
 It illustrates the path towards the solution, so going backwards should be possible at any given moment.